kesternucum/ECE-Capstone-Team3/Documentation/Signoffs/detail_design_camera_comms.md

 ## Analysis

-Selected Camera: Vonets VAP11G-300 Wi-Fi Bridge/Repeater
+Selected Adapter: Vonets VAP11G-500 Wi-Fi Bridge/Repeater

 1. Ethernet-to-WiFi Adaptor
-  - The VAP116-300 Wi-Fi Bridge/Repeater has an ethernet cable that can be connected to the Avigilon cameras (which can either be used for power over ethernet or transmission via ethernet, if no power is available).
+  - The VAP116-500 Wi-Fi Bridge/Repeater has an ethernet cable that can be connected to the Avigilon cameras (which can either be used for power over ethernet or transmission via ethernet, if no power is available).

 2. Network Capabilities
   - The device has a transmission rate of 300 Mbps, which is well above the needed streaming rate of 8 Mbps.